 We offer surgical treatments for cleft lip, cleft palate, and associated conditions in our practice.

 If your child requires oral surgery treatment, we will work with you and your team of doctors to achieve outstanding results.
 Our oral surgeons understand how to account for a child’s growth and development stage when performing pediatric surgery.
-Contact one of our offices in Auburn, WA, Federal Way, WA, Renton, WA, or Maple Valley, WA, for more information about cleft palate and cleft lip treatment.
+Contact one of our offices in Auburn, WA, Federal Way, WA, Renton, WA, Maple Valley, WA, or Puyallup, WA, for more information about cleft palate and cleft lip treatment.